Cloudflare workers

 5. Click on Quick edit on the service page (traceable-global-worker).

-6. On the next page, add the JavaScript code that you downloaded in the Before you begin section.
-Make sure to configure Traceable Platform agent as shown below.
+6. Add the JavaScript code you downloaded in the Before you begin section on the next page.
+Make sure to configure the Traceable Platform agent, as shown below.
 You can optionally also configure the service name.

 7. Click on Save and deploy.